 Larval halibut feed on zooplankton (tiny floating organisms).
 Juveniles eat small crustaceans and other organisms that live on the seafloor.
 Adults aggressively prey on a variety of groundfish, sculpins, sand lance, herring, octopus, crabs, clams, and occasionally smaller halibut.
 Marine mammals and sharks sometimes eat halibut, but due to their large size, halibut are rarely preyed upon by other fish.

 Pacific halibut have flat, diamond-shaped bodies.
 They swim sideways, and the upper side is typically mottled gray to dark brown, which helps it blend in with sandy or muddy bottoms.
 Their underside is typically white.
 Both of their eyes are on the upper side of their body.
 Their scales are small and buried in the skin, giving them a smooth appearance.

-Beginning in 2013, the Alaska halibut fishery will be monitored by fisheries observers, either human or electronic, depending on the fishing vessel.
+As of January 2013, the Alaska halibut fishery is monitored by fisheries observers, depending on the fishing vessel.
 Observers collect catch data onboard fishing vessels and at onshore processing plants.
 The data is used by managers and scientists in a variety of research activities, including stock assessments.